publiplots.add_reference_line

 Add a reference line to the plot.

 Useful for showing thresholds, means, or other reference values.
+Internally calls axhline() (for axis='y') or axvline() (for axis='x').

 Parameters:

-• axis (str, default='y') – Which axis to add line to: ‘x’ (vertical) or ‘y’ (horizontal).
+• axis ({‘x’, ‘y’}, default 'y') – Which axis to add the line to: 'x' draws a vertical line at x=value; 'y' draws a horizontal line at y=value.

-• color (str, default='red') – Line color.
+• color (str, default 'red') – Line color.

-• linestyle (str, default='--') – Line style.
+• linestyle (str, default '--') – Matplotlib linestyle spec.

-• linewidth (float, default=1.5) – Line width.
+• linewidth (float, default 1.5) – Line width (points).

-• alpha (float, default=0.7) – Line transparency (0-1).
+• alpha (float, default 0.7) – Line transparency in [0, 1].

-• zorder (int, default=1) – Z-order (higher values are on top).
+• zorder (int, default 1) – Line z-order (higher values render on top).

 Examples

-Add horizontal reference line at y=0: >>> pp.add_reference_line(ax, value=0, axis=’y’, label=’Baseline’)
+Add horizontal reference line at y=0:

-Add vertical line at x=5: >>> pp.add_reference_line(ax, value=5, axis=’x’, color=’blue’)
+Add vertical line at x=5: